scribd/Lucid/Documentation/Setup.md

 A mutable property can be set locally and pushed to local and/or remote stores.
 As soon as an entity has at least one mutable property, Lucid will generate a public initializer so that users can create them from scratch, allowing for the property mutation to happen.
 It will also generate the convenience method `updated` to easily copy the entity with the given mutated properties.

 Since entities are expressed as Swift immutable objects, a mutated entity is always a copy of another non-mutated entity.
 To save changes made to a mutable entity, you must set it with its designated [CoreManager](../Lucid/Core/CoreManager.swift).

+### System Properties

+A system property is a built-in property which comes with features Lucid can only implement at its core.

+- `last_remote_read`: Property set to the last date at which this property was pulled from a remote store.
+- `is_synced`: Whether or not the concerned entity is in sync with the remote store(s).
+Only applicable for mutable entities.

 ### Entity Property Type Description